To understand the language of the Top 50 survey, view our Top 50 Glossary of Terms.

 No. We use Momentive AI.
 Our assessment software is web-based, and we cannot enter data for you.
 The assessment is filled out online, and a Word document is available for internal data-gathering purposes only.

-There are some questions where we have required a response to prevent calculating null values into the ranking algorithm.
+There are some questions where we have required a response to prevent calculating null values in the ranking algorithm.
 The system will notify you of the questions that require a response.
 In these cases, we have either provided you an option to select no response or enter zero.

 No. There is no character limit for those questions in which you have the opportunity to explain further.